 - The EU Settlement Scheme is an immigration application, therefore, you should ensure you are eligible and have the relevant documentation available before submitting your application.

-- If your application is refused, this may have an impact on your immigration history, so please ensure you read the most up-to-date guidance available before applying, or contact the Advice & Guidance Team for further advice.
+- If your application is refused, this may have an impact on your immigration history, so please ensure you read the most up-to-date guidance available before applying or contact the Visa & International Student Advice for further advice.

 - If you are hoping to be eligible to apply for settled status at a later date, you should ensure that any absences from the UK are “permitted absences”.
-Permitted absences are up to a total of 6 months (including lots of short trips) within a 12-month period, and/or 1 continuous absence which is less than 12 months and for an important reason (e.g. study) if you need further advice on this, please contact Advice and Guidance.
+Permitted absences are up to a total of 6 months (including lots of short trips) within a 12-month period, and/or 1 continuous absence which is less than 12 months and for an important reason (e.g. study) if you need further advice on this, please contact Visa and International Student Advice.

 If you are an EU/EEA or Swiss student and you're looking to either interrupt your studies, transfer to another programme of studies, or withdraw from your studies, please refer to our online module EU/EEA/Swiss students and Change of Circumstances.